adnguyen/Notebooks_and_Protocols/2018_notebook.md

 		* Should probably write up an abstract for a talk
 	* [Evolution meeting](https://www.evolutionmeetings.org/evolution-2018---montpellier-france.html), August 19-22, 2018; Montpellier, France
 		* 3500 abstracts received, but they can only accept 2000

+### Meeting with Dan 2018-01-19

+1. idp;
+	* look up fellowships into the UF informatics institute/group  (pam)  ; UFBI
+		* USDA post doctoral fellows
+	* look into gordon conference or keystone meetings.

+**new project**: brain transcripts and pool-seq data that I can explore

+	* pop bio talk scheduled feb 2, 4pm
+		* check with Bob Holt to see if he can make it
+		* Brett Schaeffers
+		* Ben Bizer?
+		* who else works on range limits?

+2. Paper discussion
+	* how do we make it more impactful?
+Pitch in terms developmental modules
+	* look up developmental modules , Wagner Gunter
+	* draft email to tpowell- ask for data